top of page

 About the Author:

-Lisa Dupras is a LinkedIn Certified Expert and Certified Career Coach who helps tech professionals translate experience into recruiter-ready resumes, optimized LinkedIn profiles, and strategic next-step career moves.
+Lisa Dupras is a LinkedIn Certified Expert, Certified Career Coach, and Strong Interest Inventory Administrator who helps tech professionals translate experience into recruiter-ready resumes, optimized LinkedIn profiles, and strategic next-step career moves.
 With 20+ years in HR and IT, she provides practical guidance rooted in real-world hiring and career strategy.

 bottom of page